Nargeshdb/Inference-Artifact/README.md

 ### Running the Artifact

-To run the artifact, you need to download the artifact from here(TODO), then execute the following command:
+To run the artifact, you need to download the artifact from [here](https://doi.org/10.5281/zenodo.8149274), then execute the following command:

 ```
 gunzip -c path/to/resource_leak_inference.tar.gz > resource_leak_inference.tar